 - extending visa by travelling to a neighbouring country and attempting to return to South Africa.

-Australian-South African dual nationals should be aware that it's illegal to enter or depart South Africa using their Australian passport.
+It's illegal for Australian-South African dual nationals to enter or depart South Africa using their Australian passport.
 See

 Authorities don't accept provisional travel documents (one-page travel documents), though Australian emergency passports are accepted.